redis/docs/content/integrate/redis-data-integration/ingest/installation/_index.md

 Follow the steps below for each of your VMs:

-1. Download the RDI installer from the [Redis download center](https://redis.io/downloads) and extract it to your preferred installation folder.
+1. Download the RDI installer from the [Redis download center](https://app.redislabs.com/#/rlec-downloads) (under the *Modules, Tools & Integration* dropdown) and extract it to your preferred installation folder.

 1. Go to the installation folder: